-These are generally called 'Intervention Each child's progress is evaluated regularly, before and after the period of groups' by schools. intervention.
-Early Intervention Children at Early Intervention will have a Special Educational Needs support plan which will include targets that are currently being worked on and the additional provision that is put into place for that child.
+These are generally called 'Intervention Each child's progress is evaluated regularly, before and after the period of groups' by schools.
+Early Intervention intervention.
+Children at Early Intervention will have a Special Educational Needs support plan (assess, plan, do, review) which will include targets that are currently being worked on and the additional provision that is put into place for that child.
 This individualised plan will be reviewed at least three times per year so that the outcomes can be closely monitored and adapted if necessary.
-If the class teacher and SENDco feel that sufficient progress is not being made then a child may progress to the targeted support level.
-Children who have been identified by the class teacher and SENDco Your child may be placed on the School's SEND Register.
-The most important point is that the additional provision depends on the needs of the child.
-Targeted support Children may require support from school based staff, or sometimes your child may need specialist support from a professional from an outside agency.
+If the class teacher and SENDCO feel that sufficient progress is not being made then a child may progress to the targeted support level.
+Children who have been identified by the class teacher and SENDCO Your child may be placed on the School's SEND Register.
+The most important point is that the additional provision depends on the Targeted support Children may require support from school-based staff, or sometimes your child may need specialist support from a professional from an outside agency.
 This may be delivered in or out of school.
-This will be reflected in their Additional Support Plan.
-Children whose learning needs require specialist support and advice in addition to the support already received in school. • Children with Educational, Health Care Plans and Pupil funding Agreements The school, or you, can request that the Local Authority carry out a statutory assessment of your child's needs.
-This is a legal process and you can find more detail about this in the Local Offer on the Wirral Borough Council website: www.schools.wirral.gov.uk After the school have sent in the request to the Local Authority it will be decided Children with complex needs. whether your child's needs require statutory assessment.
-If this is the case they will ask you and all the professionals involved with your child, to write a report outlining your child's needs.
+This will be reflected in their support plan. needs of the child.
+Children whose learning needs require specialist support and advice in addition to the support already received in school.
+Children with Educational, Health Care Plans and Pupil funding Agreements The school, or you, can request that the Local Authority carry out a statutory assessment of your child's needs.
+This is called an EHC needs assessment application.
+This is a legal process and you can find more detail about this in the Local Offer on the Wirral Borough Council website: Home - Local Offer Wirral .
+Please note that Wirral Borough Council are currently updating this website so this link might change in Autumn term 2023.
+After the school have sent in the request to the Local Authority it will be decided whether your child's needs require statutory assessment.
+If this is the case, they will ask you and all the professionals involved with your child, to write a report outlining your child's needs.
 If they do not think your child needs this, they will ask the school to continue to support your child seeking additional advice and support as appropriate.
+Children with complex needs.